 It is well-known that the solution of the equation of motion under the Ratra-Peebles potential has a tracking behavior \cite{Steinhardt:1999nw}.
-Due to the balancing between the slope of the potential and the Hubble friction, the solution tries to follow a common tracking solution.
-Thus a wide range of the initial condition converges into common late time behavior.
-This is illustrated in Fig.~\ref{fig:field_alone} that the $\phi$ near the present time is only distinguished by the shape of the potential, i.e. $\alpha$.
+Due to the balancing between the slope of potential and the Hubble friction, the solution tries to follow a standard tracking solution.
+Thus a wide range of the initial condition converges into common late-time behavior.
+Figure~\ref{fig:field_alone} illustrates that the $\phi$ near the present time is only distinguished by the shape of the potential, i.e., $\alpha$.
 If the chosen initial value is much smaller or bigger than the tracking value, the $\phi$ can be frozen before it joins the tracking solution.
 In the former case, the $\phi$ is initially placed on a very steep hill, and it rolls exceedingly quickly so that it overshoots the tracking solution and stays frozen by the Hubble friction until it joins the tracking solution.
 In the latter case, the potential hill is too shallow to overcome the Hubble friction.
+In both cases, the $\phi$ joins the tracking solution when $m_{\phi}\sim H$.
 The solid black and gray curves in Fig.~\ref{fig:field_alone} show that two quintessence fields of different initial field values converge to the tracking solution for $\alpha=1$.
 On the other hand, the dashed gray curve deviates from the other two by following its tracking solution for $\alpha=2$.
 One can also see that the equation of state is dynamically varying during the cosmic evolution, and it is closer to $-1$ as the $\alpha$ decreases.